-This model features a solid sitka spruce top while having nato back and sides to deliver fine but full tone that is just good to the ears.
+The Yamah FGCX800C also features a solid sitka spruce top while having nato back and sides to deliver fine but full tone that is just good to the ears.

 It also uses a lovely rosewood fingerboard and bridge, making it suitable for long hours of playing—rather good for both practice and performance.

 It is also quite good to note that this guitar has an adjustable truss rod for optimal playing experience.
 This model comes with an under saddle piezo pickup with a 3 band equalizer, an adjustable mid-range frequency control, and a precision chromatic tuner making it a competitive guitar to those rather expensive ones.

 - Includes great electronics already